Katzml/footer-podlet-ts/README.md

 this command execute the index.js file on the build folder

-### NOTE: You will define your own env variables for the PORT of server
+### NOTE: You will define your own env variables for server's port